Room: Room B-2 (2F)

 1Philippine Network for Organ Sharing, Department of Health, Manila, Philippines; 2Disease Prevention and Control Bureau, Department of Health, Manila, Philippines

 Introduction: Chronic Kidney Disease (CKD) is an escalating public health issue affecting around 10% of the global population, with its prevalence continuing to rise annually.[1]
-The Philippines faces an even steeper burden, with a prevalence of 35.94% far exceeding global estimated rates.[2]
-Given this upward trend, understanding and determining the clinical and demographic profile of the kidney transplant recipient population provides critical insights for the national government and policymakers, enabling evidence-based decisions to curb the growing burden of CKD in the Philippines.
+The Philippines faces an even steeper burden, with prevalence of 35.94% far exceeding global estimated rates.[2]
+Given this upward trend, understanding and determining the clinical and demographic profile of the kidney transplant candidate population provides critical insights for the national government and policymakers enabling evidence-based decisions to curb the growing burden of CKD in the Philippines.

-Methods: A retrospective profile analysis was conducted on kidney transplant recipients registered in the national database from the National Kidney and Transplant Institute, a tertiary specialty center, covering the period from January 1, 2024, to December 31, 2024.
+Methods: A retrospective profile analysis was conducted on kidney transplant candidates registered in the national database from the National Kidney and Transplant Institute, a tertiary specialty center, covering the period from January 1, 2024 to December 31, 2024.
 Sociodemographic and clinical data of the population were analyzed using descriptive statistics.

 Human Organ Preservation Effort (HOPE) - National Kidney and Transplant Institute.